sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/index.md

 _When acknowledging a statement:_

 - `:thumbsup:` 👍 = I agree with the statement or I have taken note of it
-- `:thumbsdown:` 👎 = I disagree with a statement - encouraged to always follow up with a written response
+- `:thumbsdown:` 👎 = I disagree with a statement—encouraged to always follow up with a written response

 _When acknowledging a question:_